shuozhixu/LAMMPSatUCSB/README.md

 # OVITO

-In the directory, `ucsb-intern-gsfe`, you will find a lot of dump files, which contain information of atomic positions.
+In the directory on Pod, `pod_gsfe`, you will find a lot of dump files, which contain information of atomic positions.
 To visualize these files, download them, via Filezilla, to your local computer.
 Then install [OVITO](http://www.ovito.org/) on your computer.
 Read [this page](http://www.ovito.org/docs/current/) to learn how to use it.

 # Another LAMMPS example

-First, on your own computer, download these four files to a local directory `peierls` from this github repository.
+First, on your own computer, download these four files to a local directory `local_peierls` from this github repository.
 They are

 - `lmp_peierls.batch`, which is for job submission
 - `lmp_peierls.data`, which is the LAMMPS data file
 - `lmp_peierls.in`, which is the LAMMPS input file
 - `MoNbTi_A_atom.eam.alloy`, which is an interatomic potential file developed by [Wu-Rong Jian](https://github.com/wrj2018/Intermetallics_2020)

-Then on Pod, create a new directory in your `$HOME`.
-Say the directory is named `ucsb-intern-peierls`.
-The command is
+Then on Pod, create a new directory, `pod_peierls`, in your `$HOME`, by typing

-`mkdir ucsb-intern-peierls`
+`mkdir pod_peierls`

-Then upload, via Filezilla, the four files from your local computer to `ucsb-intern-peierls` on Pod.
+then hit Return.
+Then upload, via Filezilla, the four files from your local computer to `pod_peierls` on Pod.

 Then, in your terminal emulator, type

-`cd ucsb-intern-peierls`
+`cd pod_peierls`

 then hit Return.
 Then submit the job by typing